-2019 YOUNG WOMEN IN FILM SCHOLARSHIP
+YOUNG WOMEN IN FILM SCHOLARSHIP

-Deadline: March 18, 2019 Notification Date: May 1, 2019 Open to eligible female applicants accepted into the BFA in Film + Digital Content program for Fall 2019 who display excellence in their filmmaking through visual examples submitted as part of their application and a written or recorded statement that addresses the following:

-"How can you use your voice and vision in media production to help change the gender/cultural imbalance in the film industry?"

-The scholarship funds will be allocated throughout recipient's academic career.
+Number of Scholarships: 4 Deadline: March 18, 2020 Notification Date: May 15, 2020

+Open to eligible female applicants accepted into the BFA in Film + Digital Content program for Fall 2020 who display excellence in their filmmaking through visual examples submitted as part of their application and a written or recorded statement that addresses the following: "How can you use your voice and vision in media production to help change the gender/cultural imbalance in the film industry?"
+Scholarship funds will be allocated throughout recipients' academic careers.